How Inflation Is Driving Up Car Insurance Costs in 2026

 Stack Your Discounts

 Most drivers are leaving money on the table by not claiming every discount they're eligible for.
-Common discounts include:
+Common discounts and their savings potential include:

 • Safe driver / telematics programs that track your driving habits (10–30% savings)